-Staff will report all safeguarding concerns they have to the Principal (or Vice Principal in their absence) immediately, in line with the procedures laid out in the Child Protection and Safeguarding Policy.
+Staff will report all safeguarding concerns they have to the Principal (or another member of the Senior Leadership Team)) immediately, in line with the procedures laid out in the Child Protection and Safeguarding Policy.
 Staff members will be aware that concerns are still worth reporting even if they do not seem serious.

-Staff members will report their concerns verbally or by email.
+Staff members will report their concerns verbally, by email or by submitting a Low-level Concern Reporting Form (personalise).
 When submitting concerns, staff will take care to ensure that they observe confidentiality procedures and protect the identity of all individuals to which the concern pertains as far as possible.